Direct service to people who are homeless

 - Explain and enforce policies and procedures.

-- Maintain accurate residents count throughout shifts.
+- Maintain accurate client count throughout shifts.

 - Engage outside professionals (Mental Health Professionals, Medics, Police) when appropriate.